novix-sa/Pyplan/docs/Quick Start.md

 ### Controls
-Are the elements for interacting with the app.
-Can take the form of filters that automatically applies over all nodes that share the same dimension or selectors for choosing specific slices of data.
+These are the elements used to interact with the app.
+They can take the form of filters that automatically apply to all nodes that share the same dimension, or of selectors for choosing specific slices of data.
-![enter image description here](http://img.pyplan.org/Quick_start_I-O.png) There are other type of controls like buttons for launching specific tasks (scripts) or hyperlinks to create menus and navigate among interfaces.
+![enter image description here](http://img.pyplan.org/Quick_start_I-O.png) There are other types of controls, like buttons for launching specific tasks (scripts), or hyperlinks to create menus and navigate among interfaces.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NDY1NTQyOCwyOTQ5NDExNDgsLTQyMT
+eyJoaXN0b3J5IjpbMTU0NTExMjkyNywyOTQ5NDExNDgsLTQyMT
 g1NjE4MiwtMTAwNjk1MTcwNywxNDAyODExNjI3LDEyMzg3MzE3
 MDMsLTY3NTAxMzQ4OCw4MjM3OTgxMTgsMTA1ODgwNDg5Myw2Nz
 k4OTg1MjgsLTIwNjIyNTc4NzQsNTY3Nzg4ODU0LDIwNTE0OTM5